itera-sd2201/itera-sd2201.github.io/syllabus.md

  - Input/Output
  - Logic and Control Flow
  - Functions
+ - Testing, Asserts
- - Recursion
+ - Algorithms
- - Basic algorithms, runtime and efficiency
+ - Runtime and efficiency
  - Objects and Classes
  - Sets and Dictionaries